The first time I built a health product from scratch, the founder asked me a simple question: "Can we just use Google Sheets to track patient data?"

 The zero-to-one playbook for regulated products

-After building in healthcare and clinical research, here is the playbook I keep returning to:
+After building in healthcare and clinical research, here's the playbook I keep returning to:

 Build your advisory board before you build your product.
 Domain experts, especially clinicians, will reshape your assumptions.
 Better to learn that your symptom model is wrong before 800 people take the quiz than after.

 Design for audit trails from day one.
 Every state change should be traceable.
 Every decision should be explainable.
-Retrofitting auditability into a product that was not designed for it is expensive and error-prone.
+Retrofitting auditability into a product that wasn't designed for it's expensive and error-prone.

 Ship the walking skeleton first.
 A walking skeleton is the thinnest possible end-to-end flow: data in, processing, data out.
 In regulated products, this skeleton must include the compliance layer.
 If your skeleton handles PHI correctly, everything you build on top of it inherits that compliance.